 In case Pap test results indicate abnormal cells, a colposcopy examination is recommended where the doctor can get a closer look at the cervical tissues, perform a biopsy if required, in suspicious areas.
 Your doctor may require you to take an MRI or PET scan to detect and determine the cancer staging.

 Early the diagnosis and treatment, higher are the success rates.
 Early-stage cervical cancers are usually curable, and about 80-90% of the cases are cured through surgery.

-- If the tumours are small, less than 2cms in size, it can be treated through laparoscopic surgery.
+- If the tumors are small, less than 2cms in size, it can be treated through laparoscopic surgery.
 A radical hysterectomy is performed to remove the tumor as well as the lymph nodes.

-- If the tumours are larger, 2-4cms in size, then open surgery is required to remove the tumour as well as the lymph nodes.
+- If the tumors are larger, 2-4cms in size, then open surgery is required to remove the tumor as well as the lymph nodes.
 IN some cases, depending on the risk factors, radiotherapy may be needed.

 Beyond stage 4, in the advanced stages of cervical cancer, the cure rates are 40-60%, and the main treatment options include radiation and chemotherapy.
 Sometimes laparoscopic surgery is also performed before radiation to remove the lymph nodes.

 With a dedicated wing for Women’s Oncology, Cytecare Cancer Hospitals has a dedicated team of gynecological oncologists and radiation specialists with many years of clinical experience who ensure an in-depth diagnosis is done after which an appropriate treatment plan is charted.